 The images below show the velocity comparison for the case of a strong northerly wind.
 For a detailed analysis of other cases, please refer to this simulation project in the SimScale Public Project Library.

 Buildings in urban areas have complicated shapes and are distributed in an irregular manner, making physical testing difficult and expensive.
-With the accuracy of CFD codes steadily increasing, simulation has become a viable substitute, adopted by architecture and construction companies all over the world for assessing pedestrian wind comfort, wind loads on buildings, skyscraper aerodynamics, and more.
-A strict verification and validation of simulation results, however, remain critical for engineers to be able to use the obtained data with confidence and base important design decisions on it.
+With the accuracy of CFD codes steadily increasing, simulation has become a viable substitute, and it has been adopted by architecture and construction companies all over the world for assessing pedestrian wind comfort, wind loads on buildings, skyscraper aerodynamics and more.
+A strict verification and validation of simulation results, however, remains critical for engineers to be able to use the obtained data with confidence and base important design decisions on it.

 Download our ‘Tips for Architecture, Engineering & Construction (AEC)’ white paper to learn how to optimize your designs!